expressjs/express/Readme.md

     $ node spec/node.js routing
     ...

-Runnning libxmljs related specs, if you have an architecture issue then you will need to rebuild _spec/support/libxmljs.node_.
+Running libxmljs related specs, if you have an architecture issue then you will need to rebuild _spec/support/libxmljs.node_.

 Express is currently being developed with node --version: